-8.4 A scheme detailing the kitchen extraction system must be submitted with the planning application.
-This must also detail the nature of the food to be cooked, type and location of any relevant filters, location of external duct work including the discharge point/termination height and any cowl etc. together with any mitigation required.
-Mitigation measures may include, but not restricted to, filtration, odour abatement and regular maintenance of the system to control the discharge of odours and fumes arising from food handling; preparation and cooking.
+8.5 A scheme detailing the kitchen extraction system must be submitted with the planning application.
+This must also detail the type and location of any relevant filters, location of external duct work including the discharge point/termination height and any cowl etc. together with any mitigation required.
+Mitigation measures may include, but not restricted to, filtration, odour abatement and regular maintenance of the system to control the discharge of odours and fumes arising from food handling, preparation and cooking.
+The odour impact assessment for hot food premises should also consider arrangements for waste disposal.